AqualzCode/Stack-Game-Powerups/README.md

 - 🌈 Colorful block patterns
 - 📱 Works on both desktop and mobile

-## Technologies Used
+Technologies Used

-- HTML5 Canvas for game rendering
+- HTML for game rendering
-- Pure JavaScript for game logic
+- JavaScript for game logic
-- CSS3 for modern styling and animations
+- CSS for styling and animations
-- Local Storage for high score persistence

-## How to Play
+ How to Play

 1. Click "Start Game" or refresh the page
 2. Time your clicks/space bar presses to stack blocks